bbcb/bbcb.github.io/Donate.md

 ![](/img/VKpayQR.png "VK Pay QR code for adimetrius")

-The target desirable amount is $1000/mo, with expected beta\-results late fall of 2020\.
-We currently have one commitment of 250 euro/month, and two more possible monthly commitments\.
+The target desirable amount is $1000/mo\.

 In August, we have received a donation of €200, but the donor has not indicated whether his name may be disclosed \- we send thanks to him anyway\.

 In September and October each, we have received a €100 one\-time donation\.

+In December, we have received €100 from Christian Hörmann, ₽5000 from Ivan Denisov, and ₽2222 from Comdiv on Jan 1\.
+Deeply grateful to our donors\!